-• Note that the Add/Drop deadline for Spring 2024 is 11:59 pm on MONDAY, JANUARY 29.
+- Note that the Add/Drop deadline for Spring 2025 is 11:59 pm on MONDAY, FEBRUARY 3. - This is the deadline to add a course with a permission number or to drop a course through the Student Center. - After February 3, courses cannot be dropped.
+Withdrawing from a course after this date requires a documented "serious and compelling reason", and it is the Registrar's Office that determines what constitutes such a reason. - Note that it is the student's responsibility to properly drop a course.

-- This is the deadline to add or drop courses through the Student Center. - After January 29, dropping a course requires a "documented serious and compelling reason", and it is the Registrar's Office that determines what constitutes a "documented serious and compelling reason". - Note that it is the student's responsibility to properly drop a course. - You can also find more information about dropping or adding a class at:
+• You can also find more information about dropping or adding a class at: